cruzgodar/lapsa/README.md

 **Features**

 - `builds`: an object specifying slides' functional builds.
 See the next section for more details.
+- `setupBuild`: a synchronous function called just before a slide is shown.
+See the next section for details.
 - `startingSlide`: The index of the slide to open the presentation with.
 Default: `0`.
 - `appendHTML`: a snippet of HTML to append to every slide, typically used for easier theming.
 Default: `""`.
 - `dragDistanceThreshhold`: minimum distance in pixels for a drag to count for navigating or opening/closing the shelf.
 Set to `Infinity` to disable dragging entirely.
 Default: `10`.